IFAFMultiLA/ifafmultila.github.io/source/learning_apps.rst

 Frontmatter options
 ^^^^^^^^^^^^^^^^^^^

+.. note:: *Frontmatter* is the initial header block in Markdown documents denoted by beginning and trailing separator lines "``---``".

 For a learnrextra based learning application, the "output" option in the frontmatter of your RMarkdown should be set to ``learnrextra::tutorial`` (as it is set by default in the template):

 .. code-block:: yaml

+    # ...
     output:
         learnrextra::tutorial:
             language: en
             apiserver: http://localhost:8000/
+    # ...

 There are two options for this output type: